-This postgraduate course in Human Resource Management provides students with a high quality graduate management education and development experience.
+This course in Human Resource Management provides students with a high quality graduate management education and development experience.
 Through an intellectually stimulating course of professional graduate education, Human Resource Management develops the operational skills and behaviours of human resource management and development practitioners.

 Students must meet one of the following minimum academic qualifications:-